rmaffesoli/p4templates/readme.md

   - Would like a dry run report that will preview paths and creation counts
 - [X] Convert to p4python?
   - This should likely be done so that the tool can be independant from the p4 commandline calls.
-- [ ] Executable?
+- [X] Executable
-  - For cleanliness this requires p4python build.
+  - Windows only atm
 - [ ] Cleaner CLI entry point other than kernel/process_template.py?
   - [ ] A separate entry point should be stablised beyond reaching into the kernel directly.